Some of the best Art Nouveau (Jugendstil) architecture in Vienna appears in the most unlikely places. Like railway stations.

 Some tips:

-- It only takes a few minutes to slip around the exhibition and take a look at the insides of this iconic building, so no need to set aside too much time for it
+- It only takes a few minutes to slip around the exhibition and view the interior of this small iconic building, so no need to set aside too much time for it

-- On the way to the Majolika House, take a peek at the Jugendstil Secession building that houses Gustav Klimt’s Beethoven Frieze
+- On your walk to the Majolika House, take a peek at the Jugendstil Secession building that houses Gustav Klimt’s Beethoven Frieze

 - In the weeks leading up to Christmas, this raised area offers lovely little views (if I remember correctly) after dusk across to the lit-up Karlskirche with the twinkling lights of the Art Advent Christmas market in front of it

-One of the advantages of a railway station building as a tourist attraction is that it’s quite close to, well, a railway station.
-It’s right on top of Karlsplatz, a huge city transport hub.
+One of the advantages of a railway station building as a tourist attraction is that it’s quite close to, well, a railway station: Karlsplatz, a huge city transport hub.
 Any of these lines get you there:

 - U1, U2 and U4 subway